-With the 2016 election over, 29 states have approved medical marijuana and 9 have approved recreational marijuana.
-Since cannabis is still illegal at the federal level, every state has different regulations for it.
-In fact, every county, town, and municipality can have its own set of local rules.
+Currently, 29 states have approved medical marijuana and 9 have approved recreational marijuana.
+In addition, a recent Gallup poll found that 64% of Americans believe marijuana should be legal in the U.S. However, since cannabis is still illegal at the federal level, every state has different regulations for it.
+In fact, every county, town, and municipality can have its own set of local rules, too.
+This makes things very confusing for businesses and consumers.

-Cannabiz Media researched these local rules in its Marijuana Licensing Reference Guide: 2017 Edition, and as we continually update the Cannabiz Media Database with the most current and comprehensive marijuana licensing data available, we’ve come across some common local rules—such as the distance dispensaries must be from schools.
+Cannabiz Media’s team of researchers has been entrenched in these laws as we continually update the Cannabiz Media Database with the most current and comprehensive marijuana licensing data available.
+Through our efforts, we’ve come across some common local rules—such as the distance dispensaries must be from schools.
 However, we’ve also come across some very strange rules.

-Here are 10 of the weirdest marijuana laws that license holders must adhere to which are likely to make you pause and wonder why.
+Here are 10 of the weirdest marijuana laws we’ve come across over the past couple of years that license holders have been required to adhere to.
+I’m certain some of these laws will make you pause and wonder why.

 2. Connecticut Wants Lights Out

-Typically, businesses are well lit at night.
-This includes a sign with the business name that lights up when it’s dark outside.
-Don’t look for such a sign hanging at a medical marijuana dispensary in Connecticut.
-All illuminated signs are forbidden in the state for dispensaries.
+Typically, businesses are well lit at night for a variety of reasons, including to deter theft.
+This after-hours lighting usually includes a sign with the business name that lights up for ongoing advertising to passersby – even when the business is closed.
+Don’t look for such lit signs hanging at medical marijuana dispensaries in Connecticut because all illuminated signs are forbidden in the state for dispensaries.

 3. Maine, Marijuana, and Meals

 Edible medical marijuana products are legal in some states.
-However, if you live in Maine, they’ll cost you a bit more since the state adds a 7% Meal Tax on edibles.
-Maine is the only state that uses a meal tax on marijuana products.
+If you live in Maine and have a doctor’s authorization, you can get edible medical marijuana products, but they’ll cost you a bit more than they would elsewhere.
+That’s because the state adds a 7% Meal Tax on edibles.

 4. Arizona’s License Change Fees

-Once a business obtains a license in Arizona, they’re not just subject to annual renewal fees.
-They also have to pay a hefty fee of $2,500 if they need to change their address, location, or name.
+Once a business obtains a marijuana license in Arizona, they’re not just subject to annual renewal fees.
+They also have to pay a hefty fee if they need to change their address, location, or name.

 5. Michigan Spells Things Its Own Way